 AC is committed to excellence in research training.
 AC Excellence in Research Award aims to recognise and reward HDR graduands who demonstrate creativity, innovation and excellence in research training.

 Director of Research

 HDR Examination Procedures

 Appointment of Examiners

 Prior to selection of potential examiners, the candidate is asked by the principal supervisor to list any examiners they wish to exclude due to conflict of interest or other reasons.
-A total of three potential examiners is suggested by the principal supervisor to the HDR Program Director.
-Potential examiners must then be approved by the HDR Program Director.
+Four potential examiners are suggested by the principal supervisor to the Graduate Research School.
+This list should normally contain at least two international examiners.
+Potential examiners must then be approved by the Graduate Research School Director.
+If the Graduate Research School Director is also the candidate's supervisor, then the potential examiners should be approved by a delegate.
 The selected names will remain confidential.
 The supervisors and the candidate are not to make direct contact with the examiners until after the examination process is complete.
-The examiners, however, are allowed to engage with one another during the examination process.

 The requirements for submission for examination are that the candidate:

 - must be currently enrolled at the time of submission;

 - cannot submit for examination before the minimum duration of candidature (2.5 years for doctoral candidates; 1 year for masters candidates), unless otherwise approved by the relevant Program Director;